 The Goodell-Pratt Company, a large manufacturer of carpenters' and machinists' tools, disappeared from the hardware scene when it was merged with the Millers Falls Company in 1931.
-The creation of William M. Pratt, the firm was one of the many tool companies to fall victim to the economic difficulties that accompanied the Great Depression.
+Created from the Goodell Brothers Company by William M. Pratt, the firm was one of the many tool companies to fall victim to the economic difficulties that accompanied the Great Depression.
 Pratt represented the third generation of his family to be involved in the tool business, and although his abilities lay in the sales and finance side of the Goodell-Pratt operation, the quality of his factories' products was first-rate.
 The Goodell-Pratt Company grew by means of its acquisition of a number of smaller firms, and the individuals associated with the these concerns were uniformly talented and product-oriented.
 As a result, the history of the company is complex, and the relationships between the major players are varied and interesting.

 The illustration of Mr. Punch shown here is an edited version of the original appearing on page 154 of the November 15, 1920, issue of The Saturday Evening Post.
 Punch is seen cradling the back end of one of the company’s No. 185 automatic drills.